ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    The converse is not true: if ``-XPatternSignatureBinds`` is implied by ``-XPatternSignatures`` it would be a breaking change to remove that implication.
    It may be prudent to start conservatively, taking maximal advantage of the current deprecated state of ``-XPatternSignatures`` to leave our options open for the future.

+#.
+Instead of ``-XScopedForAlls``, @int-index suggests ``-XExtendedForAllScope``.
+The former sounds only
+   good: of course we want our ``forall``\ s to have a scope.
+The second might give one a little pause, in that one might wonder whether an exteded scope is good.

 Type arguments in constructor patterns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~